Restorable Shortest Path Tiebreaking for Edge-Faulty Graphs: Introduction

 For $f=1$, it was shown in \cite{bodwin2017preserving, BCPS20} that one can compute an $S \times S$ $1$-FT preserver with $O(|S|n)$ edges, by properly applying the original version of the restoration lemma by Afek et al.~\cite{ABKCM02}.
 Our restorable tiebreaking scheme provides a simple and more general way to convert from $S \times V$ $(f-1)$-FT preservers to $S \times S$ $f$-FT preservers, which also enjoys better construction time, in the centralized and distributed settings.
 For example, for $f=1$ we can compute an $S \times S$ 1-FT preserver simply by taking the union of BFS trees from each source $S$, where each BFS tree is computed using our tiebreaking scheme.
 More generally, we get the following bounds: \begin{theorem} Given an $n$-vertex graph $G = (V, E)$, a set of source vertices $S \subseteq V$, and a fixed nonnegative integer $f$, there is an $(f+1)$-FT $S \times S$ distance preserver of $G, S$ on

-\end{theorem} This bound is new for all preservers tolerating $\ge 2$ faults; that is, $f \ge 1$ in the above theorem.
+\end{theorem} This bound extends the results of \cite{bodwin2017preserving, BCPS20} to larger $f$; for $\ge 2$ faults (that is, $f \ge 1$ in the above theorem), it was not previously known how to compute preserves of this size.
 Moreover, using a standard reduction in the literature, we can use these preservers to build improved fault-tolerant \emph{additive spanners}: \begin{definition} [FT Additive Spanners] Given a graph $G = (V, E)$ and a set of source vertices $S \subseteq V$, an $f$-FT $+k$ additive spanner is a subgraph $H$ satisfying

 for all vertices $s, t \in S$ and sets of $|F| \le f$ failing edges. \end{definition}

 \begin{theorem} For any $n$-vertex graph $G = (V, E)$ and nonnegative integer $f$, there is an $(f+1)$-FT $+4$ additive spanner on $O_f\left(n^{1 + 2^f / (2^f + 1)}\right)$ edges. \end{theorem}